Hanna520/CS710-Final-Project/README.md

 1. The dataset used for this project is from https://github.com/owid/covid-19-data/blob/master/public/data/README.md.
 2. The dataset has covid related data from 2020-01-01 to 2021-05-7.
 3. There are 86,670 rows and 59 columns.
-4. The codebook for this dataset is located in the Data folder.
+4. The codebook for this dataset is located in the data folder.

 Code Outputs:

 1. It will output 17 world maps, each represents a month starting January 2020, to the plots folder in the results folder.
 2. It will generate a correlation plot in the plots window.
-3. It will produce a scatterplot in the results folder.
+3. It will produce an interactive scatterplot in the results folder.

 How to Run It: